 - 1 cup vegetable oil

 - 2 cups all-purpose flour

-- 3 cups grated carrots (about 5 medium carrots)
+- 3 cups grated carrots (from about 5 medium carrots)

-- 1 cup raisins or dried currants, if desired
+- 1 cup raisins or dried currants (optional - see note)

 - 8 cups powdered sugar (a 32oz bag)

-- 3-5 tsp. fresh squeezed lemon juice, or more to taste (don’t use bottled juice)
+- 3-5 teaspoons fresh squeezed lemon juice (or more to taste - don’t use bottled juice)